ylow/turicreate/userguide/nearest_neighbors/nearest_neighbors.md

 To retrieve the five closest neighbors for *new* data points or a *subset* of the original reference data, we **query** the model with the `query` method.
-Query points must also be contained in an SFrame, and must have columns with the same names as those used to construct the model (additional columns are allowed, but ignored).
-The result of the `query` method is an SFrame with four columns: query label, reference label, distance, and rank of the reference point among the query point's nearest neighbors.
+Query points must also be contained in an XFrame, and must have columns with the same names as those used to construct the model (additional columns are allowed, but ignored).
+The result of the `query` method is an XFrame with four columns: query label, reference label, distance, and rank of the reference point among the query point's nearest neighbors.